 Top

-Aux armes · a selected heraldic glossary
+Aux armes · a glossary of heraldic terms

 ‘When I use a word,’ Humpty Dumpty said in rather a scornful tone, ‘it means just what I choose it to mean — neither more nor less.’